JayScarrott/mr-johnson/readme.md

 ### Future Implementations

-Having changed my website to a one-page website, I'd like to make it clear
+* Having changed my website to a one-page website, I'd like to make it clear which page is actually active, once you've reached the anchor for that page section.
+* I'd like to have a more diverese colour scheme, but my main focus was accessibility with this current iteration.

 ### Accessibility